top of page

 Why choose Project Oceanology?

 Project Oceanology is working hard to plan a fun and healthy summer!
 Our mission for summer 2023 is to get kids outside and away from their devices for a week of fun on the water.
 We know that children who spend time outdoors are healthier and stronger, with stronger immune systems, lower stress, and longer attention spans.
 We work closely with our camp physician, the camp community, and the state of CT to ensure a safe and healthy environment at our summer camp.
-Many aspects of our camp allowed for safe practices even before the pandemic.
 Our 15.000 sq. ft. facility allows for camps to have their own labs, classrooms and open space for activities.
 Our shoreline studies take us to mile-long beaches and marshes, with plenty of room to explore.
 Aboard our vessels, we make full use of deck space… and gulps of fresh sea air!

 How do I register my camper?